 | GoDaddy | 1 | 0.3% |

-The 101 custom-built sites include hand-coded HTML, proprietary CMS platforms, and agency-built solutions that do not use any detectable off-the-shelf platform.
-Duda, which markets itself to agencies as a white-label website builder, captured just 5 sites.
-Wix and Squarespace, despite massive consumer market share, are nearly absent from top-ranking law firm results.
+The 101 custom-built sites include hand-coded HTML, proprietary content systems, and agency-built solutions that use no detectable off-the-shelf platform.
+Duda, which markets itself to agencies as a white-label builder, captured just five sites.
+Wix and Squarespace, despite enormous consumer market share, are nearly absent from top-ranking law firm results.

-The WordPress theme market for law firms is remarkably fragmented.
-Across 191 WordPress sites, we identified over 130 distinct theme slugs.
-The top 10 themes account for just 33.5% of all WordPress sites.
-The remaining two-thirds use one-off or agency-custom themes.
+The theme market for law firms is remarkably fragmented.
+Across 191 WordPress sites we identified more than 130 distinct theme slugs.
+The top ten themes account for just 33.5 percent of all WordPress sites; the remaining two-thirds use one-off or agency-custom themes.

 | Theme | Sites | Share (of WP) |